 - The Burial Ground is divided into two plots: - SECTION A (to the left of the pathway) shall be the main section for general burial purposes.
 Grave spaces shall be arranged in rows running parallel to the main pathway.
-Grave spaces shall be allocated in strict sequence. - SECTION B (to the right of the pathway) shall be, unless otherwise determined by the Council, reserved for the possible allocation of grave spaces in adjacent pairs in such circumstances that may at any time be considered appropriate, or for any other special purposes. - The Burial Ground and Garden of Remembrance shall remain unconsecrated and no part shall be set aside for the use of any particular denomination or religious body
+Grave spaces shall be allocated in strict sequence.
+Upon full use of Section B, an area at the far end of Section A will be available for reservation of grave spaces in adjacent pairs after instruction of the first interment. - SECTION B (to the right of the pathway) shall be, unless otherwise determined by the Council, reserved for the allocation of grave spaces in adjacent pairs in such circumstances that may at any time be considered appropriate, or for any other special purposes. - The Burial Ground and Garden of Remembrance shall remain unconsecrated and no part shall be set aside for the use of any particular denomination or religious body